jakebry/TheMethod-PostHandler/README.md

 # Threads Scraper

-A Python-based scraper for extracting posts and media from Threads.net profiles.
-This tool uses Selenium and BeautifulSoup to navigate and parse Threads content, saving posts and images to both text and Excel formats.
+A minimal scraper for collecting posts from public Threads.net profiles.
+It uses Selenium and BeautifulSoup to parse JSON data embedded in the page and saves the results to simple text and JSON files.

 ## Features

-- 🔐 Secure login using Instagram credentials
-- 📝 Extracts comprehensive post data:
+- Extracts post text, timestamps and image URLs
-  - Post content
-  - Timestamps
-  - Like counts
-  - Comment counts
-  - Images (with automatic download)
-- 💾 Multiple output formats:
-  - Text file with detailed post information
-  - Excel file with embedded images
-- 🛡️ Anti-detection measures:
-  - Undetected ChromeDriver
-  - Random delays between actions
-  - Smart scrolling behavior
-- 🔄 Duplicate post detection
-- 📸 Automatic image downloading and management
-- 📊 Excel export with embedded images
+- Runs headless using Selenium and Chrome
+- Saves results in `<username>_threads.txt` and `<username>_threads.json`
+- Dumps raw page HTML and JSON blocks for debugging

 ## Requirements

 - Python 3.7+
 - Chrome browser installed
 - Required packages (install using `pip install -r requirements.txt`):
-  - undetected-chromedriver
   - selenium
   - beautifulsoup4
-  - python-dotenv
-  - openpyxl
+  - undetected-chromedriver
   - requests

 ## Installation